tgrecojs/logseq/logseq/version-files/incoming/pages/Demo.md

 	- ### Profiles
 		- Syntehsizing the profile
 		- The spritely demo shows that what we've been calling hosts and guests are kinds of profiles.
-			- They have their own petnames,
-			- inbox for receiving messages, etc.
+		- They have their own petnames, inbox for receiving messages, etc.
-		- Send a card from the deck
-			-
-		-
 		-
 	- ### Installing the App
 		- Installing the Application